Have you ever left a website because it was difficult to use?

-I’ll get straight to the point — if your website isn’t user-friendly, it will never succeed.
-That’s why website usability needs to be a top priority in 2020.
+The same applies to your website.
+If your website isn’t user-friendly, it will never succeed.
+That’s why website usability needs to be a top priority in 2021.

 Once they go, they’re gone: 88% of online users are unlikely to return to a website after a bad experience.